Galendder/SDroidVX/README.md

+# THIS PROJECT IS ACTUALLY ABANDONNED, FEEL FREE TO FORK IT !

 # SDroidVX
 THIS REPOSITORY IS A FORK OF https://github.com/danielpontello/sdvx-mobile-controller This repository contains an Android application that serves as a mobile controller for Sound Voltex-like games (like K-Shoot Mania).